narimiller/art-instructor-dashboard/README.md

 The real dashboard is being used by the instructor-stakeholder to enhance the learning experience and improve course outcomes.
 Currently the dashboard uses data for a single course, but support will be added for additional courses in the future.

 ## Credit
 This project is being developed in collaboration with [@dorian-iten](https://github.com/dorian-iten).
-His insights and feedback have been crucial in shaping the functionality and of this dashboard.
+His insights and feedback have been crucial in shaping the functionality of this dashboard.

 ## Pages
 #### Students